Dizziness Isn't All In Your Head: A Doctor Explains Vertigo + Ways To Treat It

 1. Balance your blood sugar.

 Processed, sugary foods can trigger blood sugar fluctuations, and so do things like alcohol, which can worsen symptoms like dizziness.
-Studies have found that reducing unhealthy fats and carbohydrates while increasing fiber-rich foods can stabilize triglycerides and minimize harm to the inner ear.
+Studies have found that reducing unhealthy fats and carbohydrates while increasing fiber-rich foods can stabilize triglycerides7 and minimize harm to the inner ear.
 Eating a whole foods, unprocessed diet with plenty of high-fiber plant foods including leafy and cruciferous vegetables as well as berries and legumes is a great way to stabilize your blood sugar and provide the nutrients your body needs to thrive.

 2. Eat anti-inflammatory, antioxidant-rich foods.

 Oxidative stress and inflammatory mediators may contribute to vertigo.
-One study found people with BPPV had low levels of antioxidants.
+One study found people with BPPV had low levels of antioxidants8.
 Load up on antioxidant-rich foods like berries and nonstarchy vegetables along with anti-inflammatory omega-3 fatty-acid-rich foods including wild-caught seafood, flaxseed, chia seeds, and walnuts.

 3. Control stress.

-Studies show stress and vertigo go hand in hand and often feed off each other.
+Studies show stress and vertigo go hand in hand9 and often feed off each other.
 When you’re stressed out, you’re more likely to experience an episode of vertigo, and worrying about vertigo, in turn, increases stress and anxiety.
 You can learn to manage those emotions with calming practices like meditation, deep breathing, or yoga.

 4. Try herbal remedies.